leftoverjack/grocerystoreapi/README.md

 # Publish
 Send us a public link to your solution.
 If you don't want to make it public, feel free to just send us a ZIP file.

+# Extras
+- Coding Challenge Controller
+	POST: api/codingchallenge

+	Takes a sorted array of integers between 1 and 99 inclusive and returns a string containing all the integers that are not present in the input array